JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 Execute the script 3Digi_de.lua (there will be a 3Digi_en.lua for the english language later).

-Start the 'Telemetry Simulator' and check the check box 'Simulator'.
+Start the 'Telemetry Simulator' and check the check box 'Simulate'.

 Set the RSSI value to a value above 30 dB.